kevinjeffery/isam-automation/README.md

 * [Ansible module to manage VMs on a stand-alone ESXi host](#ESXi Module)

 ## Ansible Control Server
-The inventory and playbooks to support building an Ansible control server on an existing CentOS 7 server and install packages and roles required for the IBM Security Python Library and Ansible Roles
+The inventory and playbooks to support building an Ansible control server on an existing CentOS 7 server and install packages and roles required for the IBM Security Python Library and Ansible Roles.

 [Ansible control server](https://techlink.microknight.com/2019/06/23/ansible-control-system-for-isam/)

 ## ESXi Module
-Ansible module for creating and controlling VMs on Stand-Alone ESXI [Ansible ESXi Module](https://techlink.microknight.com/2019/11/19/ansible-esxi-module/)
+Ansible module for creating and controlling VMs on Stand-Alone ESXI.

+[Ansible ESXi Module](https://techlink.microknight.com/2019/11/19/ansible-esxi-module/)